kauzerei/exposer/README.md

-# exposer
+# Tiny footprint fabrication set

+This repo contains a set of devices for DIY PCB production.
+They are optiized for a very small workspace and component availability.
+Making them bigger is also possible: the models are written in OpenSCAD and are parametric.
+I tried to use the simplest, easiest to use and widely available components as possible.
+Arduino Nano are used for control, PCBs are single layer and designed to be DIY-friendly.

+## Exposer

-Exposure timer for PCB production, screen printing or other analog printing techniques.
+Exposure timer for PCB production.
+Can be also used for screen printing or other analog printing techniques.
 Quickly knocked together using parts I had laying around.

+Pictures are of a previous generation.

 ![pcb side](img/pic1.jpg)

 ![led side](img/pic2.jpg)

-## Parts list
+### Parts list

 - Arduino Nano
-- ULN2065B or similar darlington transistor array
+- ULN2003 or similar darlington transistor array
 - TM1637 4 Digit 7-Segment LED
-- MT3608 boost module
-- 11.5x5mm P3.0 SPDT switch
-- 3x 6mm buttons
 - 18650 cell with leads or 18650 holder
 - UV LED stripe
+- TODO: update to the current version

-## Dependency
+### Dependency

 TM1637Display library is used for driving seven-segment display.
+It's the one that comes with Arduino IDE.

 https://github.com/avishorp/TM1637

-## PCB
+### PCB

 The board is one-sided to allow easy fabrication at home.
+KiCad project is in ```exposer_pcb```.
-Neagtive artwork is in PDF format.
-If you want to modify something like footprints of parts, the schematic and PCB layout are in KiCAD8 format.
+Neagtive artwork is in PDF format, but it's better to open the KiCad project for soldering.

-## Assembly
+### Assembly

+3d-print every model once, except the legs, you need four of them.
+Put the LED-strips into holding pockets, solder them together and to longer power-in cable.
+Fix the legs with 4mm screws or however you like.
 Assemble the PCB.

-Tune the boost converter to LED stripe voltage.

-Glue UV LED stripes on one side of plywood or something.

-Glue the PCB on the other side, or use more civilized way of fixing it.
+Don't forget to set the correct voltage on boost converter.

-Wire the LEDs to the board.
-Test that everything works.
+Connect the LEDs to the board and you are ready to go.

-## Foldable legs
-I designed this thing to be as compact and flat as possible, that's why I went with foldable legs instead of enclosure.

-The design is parametric, which means, that using OpenSCAD's customizer, you can define length, thickness and angle of the legs.

-Print 4 instances of each of the two STL files.
-Assemble each leg with a screw and a nut, or any other way like a piece of wire bent on both sides, who am I to judge.
-Mind the correct relative orientation of parts.

-Glue or screw on the legs to the LED side of the plywood board.
-Now it can stand on its own above whatever you need to be exposed to UV light.
+### Customizing

+You can change the 3d-model even if you don't really know OpenSCAD language.
+OpenSCAD has customizer module, in which you can graphically change the parameters.
+You can use longer LED strips or more of them.

-## Usage
+### Usage

-Up and down buttons increase and decrease the exposure time.
+Rotating the encoder changes exposure in relative EV units.

-Time is displayed in seconds or as denominator in 1/x fraction of a second.
+Display shows time in seconds, or denominator of a fraction of a second.

-The middle button starts the exposure.

-During the exposure rounded amount of seconds left is dispayed.
+It ```:``` symbol is present on display, it's fraction, if not - whole seconds.
+Every step divides or multiplies the exposure time.
+Pressing the encoder starts exposure and shows countdown.

 ![exposer shines light on some pcb. this picture makes no sense, to be replaced](img/pic3.jpg)

-## Known issues
-If you connect too much LED strip, i.e. draw too much current, the voltage on the boost converter drops too much.
-This can lead to LEDs working inefficiently or to reboots of the arduino.
-The device is intended for about 10W of load.

-If when using short exposures you don't release the button fast enough, it triggers consequent exposure.
-I added fractions of seconds just in case and never use them, that's why they are programmed ugly and stay that way.